earthytonez/earthyappz/apps/curation/content/_index.md

 ---
-title: Statichunt | A Curated Directory Of Jamstack Resources
+title: EarthyTonez | A Curated Directory Of Music Resources
 description:
-  Statichunt is a free open source Jamstack directory that lists hundreds of themes, starters, and resources for Jamstack sites.
+  EarthyTonez is a curated Directory Of Music Resources
 intro:
   title_start: EarthyTonez
   title_loop: ["Resources"]
   title_end: Library
-  description: Statichunt is an open-source directory that enlists hundreds
-    of themes, starters, and resources <br/> for static site generators submitted by the community.
+  description: EarthyTonez is a curated Directory Of Music Resources.
 ---